thenomaniqbal/Data-science-with-R/README.md

 ## 🔥 Non linear regression:
 <p>not linear line i.e polynomial, logarithmic, square root, reciprocal, and exponential regression.</p>

-## 🔥 Cross validation:
-<p>cross validation is a technique used to determine the accuracy in predicting models.</p>

-## 🔥 PCA
-<p>PCA are linear components of the original variables.
-They tend to capture as much variance as possible in a dataset.</p>

 ## 🔥 Clustering
 <p>type of unsupervised learning.</p>
 group things based on similarities.